 All permits are always greatly oversubscribed, sometimes by a factor of a hundred or more.
 Successful applicants receive a copy of the access regulations and, for North Coyote Buttes, a route description, a topographic route map, a photo guide and GPS coordinates along the suggested 3.2-mile route to the Wave as there is no trail.
 Permits are required for dogs – $7.

 There are no developed trails or facilities.
-No overnight camping is permitted anywhere; there is a campsite on House Rock Valley Road.
+No overnight camping is permitted anywhere; there is a campsite on House Rock Valley Road at the Wire Pass Trailhead.

 There is no age limit to apply, but there must be an adult.
 The permit will be mailed out 4 to 6 weeks following the lottery by Vermilion Cliffs National Monument.
 Selling or transferring permits is prohibited, will invalidate the permit, and may result in a citation.